matt-harris/outline/css/scss/base/readme.md

-Base folder holds the boilerplate code for the project
+Base folder holds the boilerplate code for the project e.g a reset, typography and print style.